 - High touch point surfaces within outlets will be sanitized once an hour.

-- All food work areas will be sanitized every hour.
+- All food work areas are sanitized regularly.

-- Outlets floor plans for staff and customers to be properly spaced to allow for physical distancing and walking flow.
+- Outlets floor plans are properly spaced to allow for physical distancing and walking flow.

 - All food handling staff to wear gloves & masks.

-- Perspex sneeze guards are being installed at all outlets.
+- Perspex sneeze guards are installed at all outlets.

 - Hand sanitizers will be available.

 - No bookings greater than 50 people as per PHO orders(amended as orders changes)

 - Bookable and meeting room’s capacity reduced to allow physical distancing.

 - Minimum of 1 hour in between bookings to allow time for proper cleaning, sanitizing and disinfecting.